 Notice of Annual General Meeting of Medivir AB (publ)

-The shareholders in Medivir AB are hereby summoned to the annual general meeting on Thursday 8 May 2014 at 2 p.m. at the conference center 7A Odenplan, Norrtullsgatan 6, Stockholm, Sweden.
+The shareholders in Medivir AB are hereby summoned to the annual general meeting on Monday 6 May 2013 at 2.00 p.m. in Wallenbergsalen at IVA’s conference center, Grev Turegatan 16, Stockholm, Sweden.

-Shareholders who wish to participate in the meeting must (a) be recorded in the share register maintained by Euroclear Sweden AB on Friday 2 May 2014, and (b), notify the company of their intention participate in the meeting not later than on Friday 2 May 2014 in writing to Medivir AB, Blasieholmsgatan 2, SE-111 48 Stockholm, Sweden.
-Such notification can also be made by telephone +46 (0)8-407 64 30, by e-mail email@example.com or via the company’s web site at www.medivir.se.
+Shareholders who wish to participate in the meeting must (a) be recorded in the share register maintained by Euroclear Sweden AB on Monday 29 April 2013, and (b), notify the company of their intention participate in the meeting not later than Monday 29 April 2013 in writing to Medivir AB, Blasieholmsgatan 2, SE-111 48 Stockholm, Sweden.
+Such notification can also be made by telephone +46 (0)8-407 64 30, by e-mail firstname.lastname@example.org or via the company’s web site at www.medivir.se.
 The notification shall set forth the name, address, telephone number (daytime), personal/corporate identity number, the number of shares held and, when applicable, information about representatives and assistants.

 As per the day of this notice, there are 31,260,027 shares outstanding in the company, whereof 660,000 series A shares and 30,600,027 series B shares corresponding to an aggregate of 37,200,027 votes.
 The company holds no treasury shares.